awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Status.md

 ## AWS CLI<a name="DBActivityStreams.Status-collapsible-section-S2"></a>

-You can get the activity stream configuration for a database as the response to a [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) CLI request\.
+You can get the activity stream configuration for a database instance as the response to a [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) CLI request\.

 The following example describes *my\-instance*\.